evert/json-link/draft-pot-json-link.md

 specified the link context is considered to be the URL of the representation it is associated with.

-If the link appears alongside a link relationship with relation type 'self' (for example in {{list}} of links, the target of the self link MUST be used as the default link context, unless the anchor attribute is defined.
+If the link appears alongside a link with the 'self' relation type (for example in {{list}} of links, the target of the self link MUST be used as the default link context, unless the anchor attribute is defined.